Thursday, June 30, 2016

 All of Robert's brothers served during the war as well.

-PVT Clifford H Charter
+PVT Clifford Henry Charter

-PVT Clifford H Charter was born 28 Mar 1924 to Henry Oriel and Bessie Grace (Tannery) Charter.
+PVT Clifford Henry Charter was born 28 Mar 1924 to Henry Oriel and Bessie Grace (Tannery) Charter.
 A native of Tulsa, Oklahoma, Clifford was the eldest of 2 children.
 His father worked as a baker.

 Clifford entered service on 8 Feb 1943 and was assigned to B Company 116th Infantry from the replacement depot on 16 Jul 1944.
 2 days later, on 18 Jul 1944, he was reassigned to C Company 116th Infantry.
 He was killed in action 22 Jun 1944.